fofr/sam-and-paul.com/source/_posts/hoi-an-vietnam.md

 page: 1
 ---

+## Brighton to Hoi An

 To Vietnam, from Brighton.
 One train, three flights and a taxi transfer, over 24 hours.
 With Emirates, we flew from Gatwick to Dubai, we spotted the world's tallest building from the airport, and then on, to Saigon, and a very tight connection to Da Nang, which included our visa applications.
 We arrived in Hoi An, and our hotel, at midnight, and we relished a shower and a comfortable bed.

 <figure class="generated-figure generated-figure--retina generated-figure--620 generated-figure--landscape">[![Our comfortable bed at Life Heritage Resort](http://host.trivialbeing.org/up/1240/hoi-an-113.jpg)](http://host.trivialbeing.org/up/hoi-an-113.jpg)<figcaption class="generated-figure-caption">Our comfortable bed at Life Heritage Resort</figcaption></figure>

+## Life Heritage Resort

 It's now our first day in Hoi An.
 We're staying at the rather luxurious Life Heritage Resort, on the edge of town, about ten minutes walk into the centre.
 The walls are a subtle pink, the foliage luscious and the atmosphere tranquil.
 A perfect, relaxing introduction to the holiday.

 The travelling took its toll, three flights a train and a taxi and we were exhausted.
 Yet we didn't sleep well, and at 9am, a little dreary, not really jet lagged, we had to adjust to the climate.
 A very humid 25C.
-It grows to the hight thirties in the day, at least until the rains come.
+It grows to the high thirties in the day, at least until the rains come.

 Dainty, we had our breakfast, the usual coffee and fruit juices, the more exotic fruits — mango, dragonfruit, pineapple, some noodles (I love noodles for breakfast) and various mini breads.
 We sat on the Senses restaurant balcony and overlooked the river.
 A motor boat chugged past, followed by a man in a pyramidal straw hat, rowing his small thin wooden boat.
 Calm, wonderful.